sytzez/site/content/blog/sketch-for-a-new-programming-language-2.md

         # Converts it to a Point.
 The Point trait is auto-declared by the Point module
         .Point: Point(X, Y)

+# For 'public' fields I might short-hand this:
+mod Vec2
+    class
+        x: Float
+    traits
+        X: Float
+    defs
+        X: x
+# To this: (the uppercase first character would auto-define all of the above)
+mod Vec2
+    class
+        X: Float

 # A type of Vec2 with the same x and y.
 By defining the X and Y traits of Vec2,
 # it auto-defines all other Vec2 traits.
 You can use Vec2 and DiagonalVec2 instances
 # completely interchangeably because they have the same interfaces of traits.